 Last, but certainly not least, the campus depends on the generosity of the public.
-Donations are accepted and appreciated at each of the locations.
-We may also donate online using the “Donate” button on this page.
+Please consider helping us by leaving donations at our various locations or right here by clicking the button below.
 If you would like to designate a specific building to receive your donation, please write that in the special instructions box on the donation page.
 Otherwise, your donations will be used for the most needed work at the time.

 Current Special Projects